QR Code Generator: How to Create Custom QR Codes for Free

 - Error correction level H lets you overlay a logo on the code -- lower levels keep the code compact.

 - Dark foreground on light background always scans best.
-Inverted or low-contrast colour schemes cause failures.
+Inverted or low-contrast color schemes cause failures.

 - Everything in our generator runs in your browser -- no data touches a server.